adrianmroz82/tiesscript-shop/README.md

 ### ideas
-[x] only one image fetched on paginated query (main_image field in products tabl, compressed even more) [ ] for the rest of images, create product_resources (add main_image there as well, but not compressed) -> missing compression on main_image
+[x] only one image fetched on paginated query (main_image field in products tabl, compressed even more) [ ] for the rest of images, create product_resources (add main_image there as well, but not compressed) [ ]  missing additional compression on main_image

 ### bugs